gravelCompBio/RegPattern2Vec/README.md

    - `data/original/GeneNameMapping.txt`: UniProtID to name mapping file.
 One of the input files for GeneratingKinaseGraph

    - `data/original/ReactomePathways.txt`: ReactomeID to name mapping file.
 One of the input files for GeneratingKianseGraph

+   - `benchmarkCofigFiles`: Has 3 files that can be used to set the paramaters for the supplementary benchmarks models